 We took a break from the blazing sun under El Gran Gomera, Recoleta’s giant 200-year old rubber tree.
 Recoleta is Buenos Aires’ upscale district, often called the Paris of South America.
 Sipping coffee at the terrace of historic cafe La Biela, it’s not hard to see the resemblance.

-This elegant neighborhood will always be home to one classy Argentinean lady.
+This elegant neighborhood will always be home to one classy Argentinian lady.
 Evita Perón, eternalized by the song Don’t Cry For Me Argentina, is buried at the cemetery of Recoleta.
 Only in Recoleta can the words cemetery and prestigious go hand in hand.
-The cemetery constitutes a village of its own, with tombstones big enough to live in.
+The cemetery constitutes a village on its own, with tombstones big enough to live in.

-We were walking in an alley surrounded by high rises, when we were struck by a shower of bird shit.
+Before we knew it, we fell victim to Buenos Aires’ only downside.
+As we were walking in an alley surrounded by high rises, we were struck by a shower of bird poop.
 It looked like we were passing underneath a flock of angry pigeons.
-Luckily, a sweet Argentinean couple came to the rescue with a truckload of tissues.
-They were so eager to help us clean up, that I had to repeatedly send them away.
-After closer examination, the bird shit was green and odorless.
-Nothing like bird shit.
+Luckily, a sweet old couple came to the rescue with a truckload of tissues.
+After closer examination, the bird poop was green and odorless.
 Even closer examination learned that my wallet was gone, and so was the couple.
 We had just witnessed first hand one of the ingenious robbery tricks that Buenos Aires is notorious for.